-Often when anaphylaxis is diagnosed co-treatment is initiated with steroids, antihistamines, inhaled bronchodilators, and vasopressors.
+Often when anaphylaxis is diagnosed, co-treatment is initiated with steroids, antihistamines, inhaled bronchodilators, and vasopressors.
 Glucagon can also be used if indicated.
 These agents can assist in refractory initial anaphylaxis or aid in the prevention of recurrence and biphasic reactions.

 Methylprednisolone (80 to 125 mg IV) or hydrocortisone (250 to 500 mg IV) are the accepted treatments during the acute phase, after which oral treatment of prednisone (40 to 60 mg daily or divided twice per day) is continued for 3 to 5 days.
-Again, if the source is unknown and/or there is a concern for a prolonged time prior to physician follow up steroid taper up to 2 weeks may be provided.
+Again, if the source is unknown and/or there is a concern for a prolonged time prior to physician follow up steroid taper of up to 2 weeks may be provided.
 Mineralocorticoid activity is responsible for fluid retention; in those at risk, dexamethasone and methylprednisolone are the preferred agents as they induce the least mineralocorticoid effect.

 Bronchodilators are useful adjuncts in patients with bronchospasm.
-Patients with previous histories of respiratory disease, most notably asthma are at the highest risk.
+Patients with previous histories of respiratory disease, most notably asthma, are at the highest risk.
 Treated with inhaled beta-agonists are the first-line treatment in wheezing; albuterol alone or as ipratropium bromide/albuterol.
-If there is refractory wheezing IV magnesium is appropriate with dosage and treatment similar to severe asthma exacerbations.
+If there is refractory wheezing, IV magnesium is appropriate with dosage and treatment similar to severe asthma exacerbations.

 Vasopressors may be substituted when a patient requires more doses of epinephrine but has unacceptable side effects from the epinephrine IV infusion (arrhythmia or chest pain).
 In which case there has been no clear second line pressor identified, treatment guidelines would follow that of any other patient in hypotensive shock.